gabrielomor99/Workbook2_FinancialCalculators/README.md

 Future Value Calculator: Predict the future value of your investments with precision based on your initial investment, interest rate, and compounding frequency.

-Mortgage Calculator: Seamlessly calculate your monthly mortgage payments and total interest payments, simplifying your financial planning for homeownership.
+Mortgage Calculator: Seamlessly calculate your monthly mortgage payments and total interest payments, simplifying your financial planning for homeownership subsequently.